mykelalvis/FT/Traveller/WORKING/Mongoose/Traveller Core Rulebook Update 2022.md

 Animals are defined by a handful of characteristics as shown in the example here, a larker – a massive but gentle insect found on the open grassy plains where it grazes on long foliage.

 Hits: How much damage the animal can sustain before it is killed.
 All damage is applied to Hits, rather than STR, DEX and END as for Travellers.
-When an animal’s Hits are reduced to zero, it is dead.
+When an animal's Hits are reduced to zero, it is dead.

 Speed: How far the animal can move in a single combat round with a Minor Action.